 Where traditional recipes rely on the naturally occurring enzymes in fish intestines to break down the fish into a sauce, we use koji to recreate a similar process.
 By using koji, we can then experiment with a wider range of high-protein ingredients found in nature, using the same process but with different ingredients to extract umami-rich flavors from them, yet less tangy and less salty.

 We realized that there was an opportunity also to expand the role of garum to other kingdoms, such as vegetables or even fungi, to produce powerful flavors as well.
 Koji also proved to be very advantageous (and faster) to create sauces that were both unique in flavor and still delicate.

 The process begins with pressing the raw ingredient, mixing that in salt and water, fermenting from 6 to 10 weeks (depending on the ingredient), then straining for the final product: a powerful, savory liquid seasoning.

 Lightly smoked garum is a plant-based option full of earthy, fruity, complex flavors and a ton of umami.
 We crush organic mushrooms with salt and rice koji, let it brew for 6-8 weeks before cold smoking and bottling.

 The umami-rich sauce can be used as a versatile seasoning for all kinds of food — much like one might use soy sauce or fish sauce today.
-It's a fantastic way to add a lot of flavor when sautéing vegetables, for example, but can be used in a myriad of different ways, from soups to sauces, and even cocktails — here are some of our recipes to use it.
+It's a fantastic way to add a lot of flavor when sautéing vegetables, for example, but can be used in a myriad of different ways, from soups to sauces, and even cocktails — shop garum here.